 We’re in glory days at the moment – a summer if you will – wedged firmly between our son’s last open heart surgery and his next one.

 Our experience with him, has made us conscious that everything we experience is temporary, that nothing is guaranteed.
 And that we have more than enough.

 That’s a truth for all of us, but his heart turned the volume up on it for me.
 Its a gift for which I am becoming more and more grateful.

 And so The Green Garden, is also place of honoring the bleaker seasons too.

-Of speaking about grief and trauma and death.
+Of speaking about grief and trauma.
 And then too, of making peace with it.
 Of letting it go.
 I know, that in owning those wintry nights of the soul, as an essential and vital part of the cycle of life, we are liberated – regenerating and growing in spring in new and surprising ways.

 So yeah.
 That’s The Green Garden.
 A place of earth and motherhood.
 Of nurture and growth.
 Of seasons and of life.